JohnWeiner/pymeep/README.md

-# pymeep-John
+# numerical-electronmagnetics
-This is change 1 to README
+This is change 2 to README